dlcs/lustre-watcher/README.md

   - The path, local to the container, where the filesystem to be monitored is located.
 NOTE: it's assumed this mount point encapsulates the entire filesystem.
 Mounting a subdirectory will create incorrect disk usage reports.
 - CleanupPeriod
   - The frequency, in milliseconds, that the cleanup routine will be executed.
 The cleanup routine will compare disk usage with a configured usage threshold and begin purging old files.
-- CleanupThreshold
+- FreeSpaceThreshold
-  - A value between [0, 100) representing a percentage of total disk space usage before considering cleanup.
+  - A value between (1, 100) representing the % of available free space beyond which scavenging will take place.
 For example, a value of 10 will begin cleanup when there is 10% or less free space available.
 - CleanupBatchSize
   - During a cleanup operation, files are deleted in batches of this size.
 Cleanup will stop when free space below threshold.
 NOTE: We cannot iterate the full set as the change watcher can edit at the same time.
 - MinimiseDeletions